 I've always been redesigning Internapse and that continued in 2009, 2010 and 2011.
 I also continued to post news about comic book movies, video game films, online games and movie trailers.

-In early 2012, I started a web development company called Sliced in America and purchased a dedicated server on MediaTemple.
-In 2012, I also moved Internapse from LunarPages to this new server where it resides today.
+In 2012, I setup a server on MediaTemple and moved Internapse from LunarPages to this new server where it resides today.
 Finally, I removed the ring which had encircled the logo for almost a decade.

 In 2013, I put up the following placeholder and went back to the drawing board with Internapse.